Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

-These facts can be recognized by substituting $\theta_k$ with $\sqrt{h_k(\delta_k)}\|d_k\|$ into the optimality conditions \eqref{eq.homoeig.foc t neq 0} and $\Hk+\theta_k I\succeq 0$. \end{proof} Based on the optimal conditions with the above form, we give the following estimate of model decrease. \begin{lemma} Assume that $\xk$ does not fall into the hard case, we have the following model decrease
+These facts can be recognized by substituting $\theta_k$ with $\sqrt{h_k(\delta_k)}\|d_k\|$ into the optimality conditions. \end{proof} We give the following estimate of model decrease. \begin{lemma} Suppose that $\xk$ does not fall into the hard case, we have the following model decrease

 where $m_k(\cdot)$ is defined in \eqref{eq.local model}. \end{lemma} \begin{proof} Note:

 The second equation is due to \eqref{eq.firstorderoptc}, and the last inequality comes from \eqref{eq.secondorderoptc}. \end{proof}